sefdigital/jitsi-meet/react/features/base/redux/README.md

-Julian Schrömges Beratung - redux state persistence
+Investmentberatung JS - redux state persistence
 ====================================
-Julian Schrömges Beratung has a persistence layer that persists specific subtrees of the redux store/state into window.localStorage (on Web) or AsyncStorage (on mobile).
+Investmentberatung JS has a persistence layer that persists specific subtrees of the redux store/state into window.localStorage (on Web) or AsyncStorage (on mobile).

 Usage